Manual Handling Galway

 Live Tutor Led Online assessments, Manual Handling Course

-From The Comfort Of Your Own Home Save Up To 2 Hours
+From The Comfort Of Your Own Environment Save up to 2 Hrs

-Classroom and travel time, Available every day of the week
+attendance and travel time, Available every day of the week.

 Course: Day: Time:

 Manual Handling - Monday - 24 hours a day